Tuesday, March 9, 2021

 Yoel Halevi explains, (and I agree with him, having made the same analysis myself), that the meaning of the phrase “between the evenings,” meant something different in the days of the Exodus from Egypt, than it did in the days of the Second Temple era.
 Here is his quote from the article:

 Some have tried to explain that the day begins at sunrise, based on Leviticus and Genesis (De Vaux, Milgrom and more), and claim that the day has not ended, and it is still the 14th.
-These arguments ignore the difference between Leviticus, which is temple centered where services are only during the day, and the rest of the bible which is not (the Genesis argument is too long to explain here, and we might deal with it at another time).
-On top of this, the Pesach is unusual because it is an individuals responsibility and is done by the owner regardless of the Kohanim (priests), and therefore is actually different than usual temple practice.
-It also is done at a time when usual temple services end–with the last evening offering of the Tamid (Numbers 28:1-10).
+These arguments ignore the difference between Leviticus, (which is temple centered where services are only during the day), and the rest of the bible which is not.
+The Genesis argument is too long to explain here, and we might deal with it at another time.
+On top of this, the Pesach is unusual because it is an individuals responsibility and is done by the owner regardless of the Kohanim (priests); Therefore it is actually different than usual temple practice.
+It is also done at a time when usual temple services end–with the last evening offering of the Tamid (Numbers 28:1-10).

-This passage in the book of Judges shows us that evening (arab) is at the end of the day, before the sun goes all the way down at dusk:
+I concur with Yoel HaLevi, because this is also the conclusion that I have arrived at in my years of celebrating Passover.
+This passage in the book of Judges shows us that evening (ereb) is at the end of the day, before the sun goes all the way down at dusk:

 Shophtiym (Judges) 19:9 And when the man rose up to depart, he, and his concubine, and his servant, his father in law, the damsels father, said unto him, Behold, now the day draws toward evening (to grow dusky), I pray you tarry all night: behold, the day grows to an end, lodge here, that your heart may be merry; and tomorrow get you early on your way, that you mayest go home.